-The King's School has long prided itself on the quality of the teaching and pastoral care provided for its pupils.
+The King's School has a strong reputation for the quality of the teaching and pastoral care provided for its pupils.
 However, if parents do have a complaint, they can expect it to be treated seriously by the School in accordance with this procedure.

-The King's School makes its complaints procedure available to all parents of pupils and of prospective pupils on the School's website and in the Reception/ School Office during the school day and The King's School will ensure that parents of pupils and of prospective pupils who request it are made aware that this document is published or available and of the form in which it is published or available, and of the number of complaints registered under the formal procedure during the preceding school year.
-In accordance with paragraph 32(1) of Schedule 1 to the Education (Independent School Standards) Regulations 2014, The King's School will also make available, on request, to Ofsted, the Department for Education (DfE) or the Independent Schools Inspectorate (ISI), details of this Complaints Procedure and the number of complaints registered under the formal procedure during the precedure and the number of complaints registered under the formal procedure and the number of complaints registered under the formal procedure and the number of complaints registered under the formal procedure and the number of complaints registered under the formal procedure during the precedure and the number of complaints registered under the formal procedure during the preceding school year.
+The King's School makes its complaints procedure available to all parents of pupils, and of prospective pupils, on the School's website and in school Reception.
+The King's School will ensure that parents of pupils, and of prospective pupils, who request the complaints procedure are made aware that this document is published or available, and of the form in which it is published or available, and of the number of complaints registered under the formal procedure during the preceding school year.
+In accordance with paragraph 32(1) of Schedule 1 to the Education (Independent School Standards) Regulations 2014, The King's School will also make available, on request, to Ofsted, the Department for Education (DfE) or the Independent Schools Inspectorate (ISI), details of this Complaints Procedure and the number of complaints registered under the formal procedure and the number of complaints registered under the formal procedure and the number of complaints registered under the formal procedure and the number of complaints registered under the formal procedure and the number of complaints registered under the formal procedure and the number of complaints registered under the formal procedure during the preceding school year.

 Complaints by parents of former pupils will be dealt with under this Complaints Procedure only if the complaint was initially raised when the pupil to which the complaint relates was still registered as a pupil at the School.
+The only exception to this is if the complaint is a review of a decision taken by the Headteacher to exclude or require the removal of a pupil under clause 7 of the School's Terms and Conditions, in which case such a review must be requested no later than five working days from the date of the decision to exclude or require the removal of a pupil.

+The School will be mindful of its obligations under the Equality Act 2010 in the application of this policy.
 "Parent(s)" means the holder(s) of parental responsibility for a current or prospective pupil about whom the complaint relates.